Is business insurance required by law?

 In most cases, general liability insurance is optional.
 However, some clients will require you to carry this policy before they will work with you.
 And if you rent an office space, many property owners will require you to obtain general liability insurance prior to signing a lease.

-Most IT business owners choose to carry general liability insurance regardless of the business insurance requirements in their state.
-It’s usually the first policy an IT professional buys when starting a business.
+Most small business owners choose to carry general liability insurance regardless of the business insurance requirements in their state.
+It’s usually the first policy a small business buys.

 General liability insurance helps cover the most common lawsuits.
 It provides protection when someone outside your company sues over bodily injury, property damage, or advertising injury.